-It is never a dull moment with the Chinatrust Brothers’ pitching coach Scott Budner, as the 62-year-old former Seattle Mariners system coach was ejected by the CPBL umpire over the strike zone dispute last night.
+There is never a dull moment with the Chinatrust Brothers’ pitching coach Scott Budner, as the 62-year-old former Seattle Mariners system coach was ejected by the CPBL umpire over a strike zone dispute last night.

-*Disclaimer: I am not a professional player or an umpire.
-I fully understand what we saw on TV broadcast can be a little different from the umpire’s perspective due to the camera angle.
+*Disclaimer: I am neither a professional player or an umpire.
+I fully understand that the strike zone we see broadcast on TV can be a little different from the umpire’s perspective due to the camera angles.

 Scott Budner Backing His Pitcher

-It was the top of the sixth inning, the Guardians have runners on first and second with one out.
-The Brothers’ starting pitcher Mitch Lively threw out his 102th pitch of the night, the pitch hit the lower corner.
-And it was not a strike according to the umpire 楊崇煇 (Yang Chong-Hui).
+It was the top of the sixth inning and the Guardians had runners on first and second with one out.
+The Brothers’ starting pitcher Mitch Lively threw out his 102nd pitch of the night, which hit the bottom corner.
+This was not a strike according to the umpire 楊崇煇 (Yang Chong-Hui).

-Frustrated Lively started having verbal exchanges with the umpire.
-Facing potential ejection, which will lead to having to activate the bullpen early.
-The Brothers’ pitching coach Scott Budner decided to take one for the team and at the same time backing his pitcher.
+A frustrated Lively started a verbal exchange with the umpire.
+Facing potential ejection, which would lead to having to activate the bullpen early, the Brothers’ pitching coach Scott Budner decided to take one for the team and back his pitcher at the same time.

-What happened next, there no need for descriptions.
-Here is the full footage of the incident.
+As for what happened next, there no need for a description.
+Here is the full footage of the cultural exchange:

 Budner’s Coaching Philosophy

-Since Budner joined the Brothers coaching team earlier this season.
-One thing Scott Budner is trying to change about the Brothers’ pitching staff is their attitude.
+Since Scott Budner joined the Brothers coaching team earlier this season, one thing that he has been trying to change about the Brothers’ pitching staff is their attitude.

-The veteran pitching coach’s teaching seems to be working in the second-half season, as the Brothers’ bullpen is currently first in the league with a team ERA of 3.12 as of today.
+The veteran pitching coach’s teaching seems to be working in the second-half of the season, as the Brothers’ bullpen is currently first in the league with a team ERA of 3.12 as of today.

 Taiwan’s ICRT radio station did an interview with Scott Budner back in May.
-Budner talked more in-depth about his coaching philosophy, the league, his impression about Taiwan and of course the strike zone.
+Budner talked more in-depth about his coaching philosophy, the league, his impression of Taiwan, and of course the strike zone.